 - Drinking in secret out of fear of judgment from others

-If any of these symptoms apply to your situation, reaching out for help can get you moving towards the appropriate level of treatment.
+If any of these symptoms apply to your situation, reaching out for help is the first and most crucial step.
+When you contact our treatment center in Michigan, our admissions team and intake coordinators will help you determine which level of treatment best suits your needs.
 For some, that treatment might come in the form of outpatient alcohol rehab.

 How Can an Outpatient Alcohol Rehab Help Me?

-An outpatient program is ideal for those who are experiencing a minimal number of the above-listed criteria or who have already completed other levels of addiction treatment.
-If your history of alcohol abuse determines that outpatient alcohol rehab is right for you, then you can begin this treatment as soon as possible.
+An outpatient alcohol treatment program is ideal for those who are experiencing a minimal number of the above-listed criteria or who have already completed other more intensive levels of addiction treatment.
+If your history of alcohol abuse determines that outpatient programming is right for you, then you can begin this treatment as soon as possible.

-begin and end treatment.
-Typically, an outpatient program requires patients to go to the facility at least once per week for a few hours at a time.
-Upon attendance of treatment, you will begin to benefit from this highly-regarded form of care.
+Outpatient treatment is the most relaxed version of professional substance abuse treatment available.
+Upon enrollment, we provide a schedule that outlines when you will begin and end treatment.
+Typically, these programs require patients to go to the rehab facility at least once per week for a few hours at a time.
+Upon attendance, you will begin to benefit from this highly-regarded form of care.

-The benefits of any program depend solely on your involvement and effort.
-Some of the ways that outpatient alcohol rehab can help you can include:
+The benefits of any program depend partially on your involvement and effort.
+However, evidence-based programs use a variety of different therapies and techniques to help people overcome their conditions.
+Some of the ways that outpatient alcohol rehab centers can help you include: